-(i) refracted when it enters falling raindrops in front of the observer (and is bent towards the normal);

-(ii) reflected at the back of the raindrop (which acts as a mirror);

-(iii) refracted again when it exits the raindrops.
+- (i) refracted when it enters falling raindrops in front of the observer (and is bent towards the normal); - (ii) reflected at the back of the raindrop (which acts as a mirror: angle of incidence = angle of reflection); - (iii) refracted again (bent away from the normal) when it exits the raindrops.
+Draw a diagram!
+See e.g. Boyer, The Rainbow, or any decent book on Optics.